brandonwhitmire/personal-ansible/README.md

 # Troubleshooting and Pitfalls

 * Be aware of the current directory that invokes any `ansible*` command.
 Ansible is sensitive to certain files being in the current directory, and this could cause many strange errors when outside of the proper working directory.
-When in doubt, run `cd /ansible_controller` to get back into the proper working directory or exit the Dockerized Ansible controller node then re-enter it.
+When in doubt, run `cd /ansible_controller` to get back into the proper working directory or exit the Dockerized Ansible controller node then re-enter it via `./1_run_ansible_controller.sh`.

 # TODO